 An Overview – Narrowing your Interests for a Major

-Many people don't know the exact career they are looking for, but know they want it to be related to work in the outdoors.
+Many people don’t know the exact career they are looking for, but know they want it to be related to work in the outdoors.
 Outdoor work, albeit a vague term for a large range of jobs, usually attracts people with a few common interests.
 People interested in outdoor work usually have interests or concerns rooted in the environment.
 Animals and wildlife are typically common interests and people who gravitate to work of this kind are generally more interested in science than literature.
 Naturally, the interests of each individual will vary however, an education in an outdoors job major greatly emphasizes earth and nature sciences as well as environmental issues.
 Even someone who ultimately wants to work in an administrative role will need to be well versed in subjects surrounding work in the outdoors, which most certainly includes science.
 Examining your interests and comparing them with the subjects of the major you might be interested in will help you pick a major that best suits your personal interests and goals.

 Doing any kind of different volunteer work before choosing a major may help narrow your decision based on the experience you had while volunteering.
 Usually the education needed for one kind of outdoor major is similar to the work in another, especially early the process.
 If you find yourself needing to pick a different major, but one that is still related to outdoor work, its likely you already have completed some of the required courses and are really, simply shifting your focus.